tensorflow/addons/tensorflow_addons/seq2seq/README.md

 1. Both encoder and decoder are objects now, and all the metadata can be accessed, eg, `encoder.weights`, etc.
-1. All the tensor inputs are feed to encoder/decoder by calling it, instead of feedin when construct the instance.
+1. All the tensor inputs are fed to encoder/decoder by calling it, instead of feeding when constructing the instance.
 This allows the same instance to be reused if needed, just call it with other input tensors.
-1. Helper has been renamed to Sampler since it describer its behavior/usage better.
+1. Helper has been renamed to Sampler since this better describes its behavior/usage.
 There is a one-to-one mapping between existing Helper and new Sampler.
-Sampler is also a keras layer, which takes input tensors at `call()` instead of `__init__()`.
+Sampler is also a Keras layer, which takes input tensors at `call()` instead of `__init__()`.